itom-project/itom/docs/userDoc/source/02_installation/install_windows_setup.rst

 .. figure:: images/itom_install/setup01.jpg
     :alt: Language selection
     :scale: 70%
+    :figwidth: 1120
-    :align: left
+    :align: center

     Please select your desired language for the setup.

 .. figure:: images/itom_install/setup02.jpg
     :alt: Start screen
     :scale: 70%
+    :figwidth: 1120
-    :align: left
+    :align: center

     The start screen of the setup will appear.

 .. figure:: images/itom_install/setup03.jpg
     :scale: 70%
+    :figwidth: 1120
-    :align: left
+    :align: center

     Read the license text and agree to it.

 .. figure:: images/itom_install/setup04.jpg
     :scale: 70%
+    :figwidth: 1120
-    :align: left
+    :align: center

     Choose where to install |itom| on your file system.
+If you press next, the installer checks if the chosen directory already exists and warns if so.
+Please agree if you want to really install itom in the existing directory.

 .. figure:: images/itom_install/setup05.jpg
     :alt: components
     :scale: 70%
+    :figwidth: 1120
-    :align: left
+    :align: center

     Depending on your version of the setup, you now need to (de)select some optional components.
     The SDK is important if you want to develop your own plugins for |itom|.
 If you have the extended